Two-dimensional nonlinear Schr\"odinger equations with potential and dispersion given by arbitrary functions: Reductions and exact solutions

-The paper deals with nonlinear Schr\"odinger equations of the general form, depending on time and two spatial variables, the potential and dispersion of which are specified by one or two arbitrary functions.
-The equations under consideration naturally generalize a number of related nonlinear partial differential equations that occur in various areas of theoretical physics, including nonlinear optics, superconductivity, and plasma physics.
-Two- and one-dimensional reductions are described, which lead the studied nonlinear Schr\"odinger equations to simpler equations of lower dimension or ordinary differential equations (or systems of ordinary differential equations).
-Using methods of generalized and functional separation of variables, a number of new exact solutions of two-dimensional nonlinear Schr\"odinger equations of the general form are found, which are expressed in quadratures or elementary functions.
-To analyze the equations under consideration, both Cartesian and polar coordinate systems are utilized.
-Special attention is paid to finding solutions with radial symmetry.
-The exact solutions obtained in this work can be used as test problems intended to assess the accuracy of numerical and approximate analytical methods for solving complex nonlinear PDEs of mathematical physics.
+nonlinear partial differential equations {encountered in various fields} of theoretical physics, including nonlinear optics, superconductivity, and plasma physics.
+Two- and one-dimensional reductions are described, which reduce the studied nonlinear Schr\"odinger equation to simpler equations of lower dimension or ordinary differential equations (or systems of ordinary differential equations). {In addition to the general Schr\"odinger equation with two arbitrary functions, related nonlinear partial differential equations are also examined, in which the dispersion function is specified arbitrarily while the potential function is expressed in terms of it.
+For all considered classes of nonlinear PDEs, using the methods of generalized and functional separation of variables, as well as the semi-inverse approach and the principle of structural analogy of solutions, many new exact solutions have been found, which are expressed in terms of elementary or special functions, or in the form of quadratures.
+Both Cartesian and polar coordinate systems are employed to analyze the equations under consideration.} Special attention is paid to finding solutions with radial symmetry. {It is shown that the nonlinear Schr\"odinger equation, in which the functions defining the potential and dispersion are linearly related (one of these functions can be chosen arbitrarily), can be reduced to a two-dimensional nonlinear PDE that admits exact linearization.} The exact solutions obtained in this work can be used as test problems intended {for verifying the adequacy and assessing} the accuracy of numerical and approximate analytical methods for solving complex nonlinear PDEs of mathematical physics.

-\textsl{Keywords\/}: two-dimensional nonlinear Schr\"odinger equations, exact solutions, solutions in quadratures, solutions in elementary functions, two- and one-dimensional reductions, methods of generalized and functional separation of variables, principle of structural analogy of solutions, nonlinear optics
+\textsl{Keywords\/}: two-dimensional nonlinear Schr\"odinger equations, exact solutions, solutions in quadratures, solutions in elementary and special functions, two- and one-dimensional reductions, methods of generalized and functional separation of variables, semi-inverse approach, principle of structural analogy of solutions, nonlinear optics